IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 To verify your control over a domain when you're using a third-party DNS provider, {{site.data.keyword.cloudcerts_short}} sends a TXT record to a Callback URL notifications channel that you provide, which allows for you to automate the domain validation process.

+A Callback URL is a prerequisite for ordering certificates when using a DNS Provider that is not {{site.data.keyword.cis_full_notm}}.
+[Learn more about configuring a callback URL](/docs/services/certificate-manager?topic=certificate-manager-notifications-dashboard#setup-callback).
+{: note}

 First, you implement an IBM Cloud Function action for domain validation, and then you provide its endpoint to a Callback URL notifications channel.
 To get started, see [setting up a Callback URL notifications channel](/docs/services/certificate-manager?topic=certificate-manager-configuring-notifications#setup-callback).

 For more information about setting up domain validation by using a Callback URL notification channel, see [this blog post](https://www.ibm.com/cloud/blog/use-ibm-cloud-certificate-manager-to-obtain-lets-encrypt-tls-certificates-for-your-public-domains){: external}.
-{: tip}

 Also provided are [these sample implementations of domain validation](https://github.com/ibm-cloud-security/certificate-manager-domain-validation-cloud-function-sample) using Cloud Function actions for {{site.data.keyword.cis_short_notm}}, Cloudflare, and SoftLayer.
 {: tip}

-#### Responding to challenge
+#### Responding to a challenge
 {: #responding-to-challenge}

 The notification channel receives a notification with the following structure: